The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd

-In this section, the relativistic FFT based kinetic term $H_{K}^{(3)}$ (Eq.~\ref{eq:HK3}, section~\ref{subsec_kin}), is studied.
-We use $N=64$ points in each direction and plot the convergence of the energies with $\tau$ (left plot in Fig.~\ref{fig_energ_KIN3}), the relative weights of the parity projection for the 3 lowest states vs. $\tau$ (right plot in Fig.~\ref{fig_energ_KIN3} and Fig.~\ref{fig_proj_KIN3}).
-Finally we plot the parity projections of the wave-functions for 4 selected values of $\tau$ (Figs.~\ref{fig_fig_KIN3_1} and~\ref{fig_fig_KIN3_2}).
+In this subsection, the relativistic FFT-based kinetic term $H_{K}^{(3)}$, Eq.~\eqref{eq:HK3}, is studied together with a Coulomb potential.

+We use $N = 64$ points in each direction and plot the convergence of the energies as a function of $\tau$ (top left plot in Fig.~\ref{fig:energ_proj_KIN3}) and the relative weights of the parity projections for the 3 lowest states versus $\tau$ (top right and bottom plots in Fig.~\ref{fig:energ_proj_KIN3}).
+Finally we plot the parity projections of the wave-functions for three selected values of $\tau$ (Fig.~\ref{fig:wf_KIN3}).

 Note that, for $\tau > 125$~GeV$^{-1}$, the weights of the excited states fall below the computational accuracy, $\epsilon$, of the computer.
 For a 64 bit architecture, $\epsilon \sim 10^{-16}$.
-Below this threshold we expect numerical artefacts which can be seen in the right plot of Fig.~\ref{fig_energ_KIN3}, where the exponential decay breaks for a weight of the minor component of the parity projection $\sim 10^{-21} \sim 10^{-16}/N^3$ ($N = 64$).
-See also, on the left side of Fig.~\ref{fig_energ_KIN3}, that the energy of the first excited state decays to that of the ground state because the overlap method is no longer able to separate the first excited state from the ground state once numerical artefacts show up.
+Below this threshold we expect numerical artefacts which can be seen in the top right plot of Fig.~\ref{fig:energ_proj_KIN3}, where the exponential decay breaks for a weight of the minor component of the parity projection $\sim 10^{-21} \sim 10^{-16}/N^3$ ($N = 64$).
+See also, on the top left side of Fig.~\ref{fig:energ_proj_KIN3}, that the energy of the first excited state decays to that of the ground state because the overlap method is no longer able to separate the first excited state from the ground state once numerical artefacts show up.

-For large values of $\tau$, the energy of the \emph{excited states} decays to that of the ground state, whose energy eigenvalue remains stable throughout the evolution.
-The relative weights of the parity projections of the excited states decay exponentially, as expected from Eq.~\ref{iter_decay}, but their behavior starts to deviate from the exponential decay for high enough values of $\tau$, where numerical artefacts are expected.
+For large values of $\tau$, the energy of the \emph{excited states} decay to that of the ground state, whose energy eigen-value remains stable throughout the evolution after its correct value has been reached.

-Note also a first crucial point at $\tau \sim 60-65$~GeV$^{-1}$, where the energy, $E_2$, of the second excited state degenerates with $E_1$.
-This can also be seen in the relative weights of the parity projections of the second excited state shown in the right plot of Fig.~\ref{fig:energ_proj_KIN3}.
+Note also, on the top left plot of Fig.~\ref{fig:energ_proj_KIN3}, a first crucial point at $\tau \sim (60-65)$~GeV$^{-1}$, where the energy of the second excited state, $E_2$, degenerates with the one of the first excited state, $E_1$.
+This can also be seen in the relative weights of the parity projections of the second excited state shown in the bottom right plot of Fig.~\ref{fig:energ_proj_KIN3}.
 Actually, we are seeing that the second excited state has fallen below the machine precision.
 Hence, the only remaining states are the ground state and the first excited state.